lukebaggett/Link-to-the-Past-Battle/README.md

     LEFT - Move Left
     RIGHT - Move Right

-###How to Win
+### How to Win
-  Defeat all 10 of the enemies called "Popos"
+  Defeat all 10 of the enemies called "Popos".
 It's made to be easy.

-###How to Lose
+### How to Lose
   If a Popo hits you while moving towards you, you lose a heart.
 Lose 3 hearts to lose.